puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_helloworld.markdown

 For this procedure, you're going to add the `helloworld` classes to the default node in the main manifest.
 You will be using the default node throughout the Quick Start Guide.

+With [Puppet Enterprise](https://puppetlabs.com/puppet/puppet-enterprise), it is possible to dynamically pin nodes using the UI instead of using the main manifest.

 **To create the default node**

 1. From the command line on the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).